nomemory/tutorial-java8-streams-lambdas/README.md

 But if we want to generate only emails for a certain corporation (`"corp.net"`) we can partially intialize our initial `emailGen`erator by binding values to (`company`=`"corp"`) and (`domain`=`"net"`):

-At this point `emailGen(name, company, domain)` becomes `corpEmailGen(name)`, a new lambda with reduced arity compared to the initial one:
+At this point `emailGen(name, company, domain)` becomes `corpEmailGen(name)`, a new lambda with reduced arity compared to the initial one.
+Reducing the arity means that we reduce the number of input parameters from 3 to 1, thus we can use a standard `Function<T, R>` to reference the new email generator:

 ```java